artsy/eigen/docs/deploy_to_app_store.md

 1. Go to [AppStoreConnect](https://appstoreconnect.apple.com).
 1. Navigate to Eigen.
 1. Select the version.
 1. Hit "Release this Version" button.
+It will take several hours for the new version to propagate through the AppStore to users.
 1. Monitor [Sentry](https://sentry.io/artsynet/eigen/) in the #front-end channel on Slack for any errors (all production errors are sent to Slack when they first occur).

 ## Prepare for the Next Release

+1. Create a new version of the app in AppStoreConnect (if you don't do this, beta deployments will fail).
+  - Go to "My Apps", click Eigen ("Artsy: Buy & Sell Original Art"), click "+ version or platform", click "iOS", and enter version number.
 1. Run `make next`.
-This runs `pod install` and prompts for the next version number.
+This prompts for the next version number. **Use the same version** as the previous step.
-1. Create a new version of the app in AppStoreConnect (if you don't do this, beta deployments will fail).
 1. Move the release from `upcoming` to `releases` in `CHANGELOG.yml` and add a new, empty entry under `upcoming`.
+Make sure the `date` and `emission_version` entries are accurate.
+[Here is a previous commit](https://github.com/artsy/eigen/commit/580db98fa1165e01f81070e9bbc77598a47bcfc9#diff-96801928eca93eea4a5b44f359b868b5).
 1. Add and commit the changed files, typically with `-m "Preparing for development, version X.Y.Z."`.
+1. Run `make deploy` to trigger a new beta.
+(When we add a new version, the first beta goes through additional TestFlight review by Apple.
+By trigger the beta now, we go through that review early, and avoid delaying future QA sessions.)
-PR the changes.
+1. PR your changes back into the `master` branch.